Fees and Retainers

 FAQ: What happens if a Party does not pay its share of the retainer?

 If the retainer is not paid, the Adjudicator may consider resigning and not releasing a Determination.
 If the Respondent does not pay its share of the retainer, the Claimant may advance the Respondent’s share of the retainer in order to allow the adjudication to proceed.
 The Adjudicator should apportion the costs of the adjudication in his or her Determination and if fees are owed by the Respondent, the Adjudicator should order that the fees advanced by the Claimant be reimbursed by the Respondent.
-Adjudicators will be able to view who paid the Retainer on the “Finances” screen of ODACC’s Custom System.
+Adjudicators will be able to view who paid the Retainer on the “Finances” page of ODACC’s Custom System.

 FAQ: Who is responsible for paying the cost of adjudications?